QuantumComputingScienceAssociation/QuantumComputingScienceAssociation/README.md

 ## About

-QCSA is a registered nonprofit organization founded at UCLA.
+QCSA is a nonprofit organization founded at UCLA.
 Our mission is to democratize access to quantum computing education and foster a collaborative, inclusive community of the next generation of quantum scientists and engineers across university campuses.

 The nonprofit website is currently in development.
 Stay tuned for updates.